Skip to main content

 Edit a Meraki-hosted User

-Click the the triple dots in the upper right of the IdP - Meraki card on the user details page, then select Edit User Details from the drop down menu.
+2. Click triple dots on the upper right of the IdP - Meraki card on the user details page, and select Edit User Details from the drop down menu. clipboard_ec829b0fa7a17c360c776b200b0698cc0.png

 Delete a Meraki-hosted User